garrandall/popular-music-data/tracks/if-you-think-you-re-lonely-now-k-ci-hailey.md

 But lady I will let you know
 I can't be in two places at one time

-If you think you're lonely now, ooh yeah
+If you think you're lonely now, oh yeah
 Wait until tonight, girl
 Oh, you better wait 'til tonight, yeah baby
 Wait until tonight, girl